okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/create-manage-okta-aerial/main/index.md

 Use an Aerial API client to add orgs to the Aerial account and to modify products.

 Only a super admin in your Aerial admin org can grant scopes to the client.
-You need to configure scopes once per API client.
+Configure scopes once per API client.

 In your Aerial admin org, create an API client: